Best Woods for Smoking Meat: BBQ Wood Selector

 Regional note: Texas pitmasters prefer post oak for authentic flavor

 Brisket demands patience and the right wood to transform tough connective tissue into tender, flavorful meat.
 The extended cooking time allows for deep smoke penetration and bark formation that defines great BBQ.
-If the stall lingers and your smoke color looks right, the Texas Crutch can shorten the cook while protecting an smoke-forward profile.
+If the stall lingers and your smoke color looks right, the Texas Crutch can shorten the cook while protecting a smoke-forward profile.
 Some cooks finish with a touch of tallow to enrich slices.

 What's the best wood for smoking pork ribs?